jizhang/jizhang.github.com/source/_drafts/setup-ci-with-github-actions-java-node-python.md

           - 6379:6379
 ```

 Before running the `verify` job, the runner, with Docker already installed, starts up a Redis container and maps its port to the host, in this case `6379`.
 Then any process in the runner can access Redis via `localhost:6379`.
-Mind that containers take time to start, and sometimes the starting process is long, so GitHub Actions uses `docker inspect` to ensure container has entered the `healthy` state before it makes headway to the next steps.
+Mind that containers take time to start, and sometimes the starting process is long, so GitHub Actions uses `docker inspect` to ensure container has entered the `healthy` state before it makes headway to the next step.
 So we need to set [`--health-cmd`][9] for our services:

 ```yaml
 redis: